akkadotnet/akka.net/docs/articles/persistence/custom-persistent-provider.md

 #### LoadAsync

-- Discuss what this method is for
+* Discuss what this method is for

 #### SaveAsync

-- Discuss what this method is for
+* Discuss what this method is for

 #### DeleteAsync

-- Discuss what this method is for
+* Discuss what this method is for

 #### DeleteAsync

-- Discuss what this method is for
+* Discuss what this method is for

 ### Detail Implementation

-- This should be very similar to Journal
+* This should be very similar to Journal

 ## Unit Testing Journal and SnapshotStore

-## Implementing Akka.Persistence.Query Support (stretch goal?)

-### Implementing a Read Journal

-- Discuss that journal does not need to implement all query types

-### Handling Event Subscription For Current Queries

-- Discuss ReceivePluginInternal and ISubscriptionCommand

-### Supporting Tags

-### Events By Tag Query

-### Current Events By Tag Query

-### All Events Query

-### Current All Events Query

-### Events By Persistence Id Query

-### Current Events By Persistence Id Query

-### Persistence Ids Query

-### Current Persistence Ids Query

-## Unit Testing Query